dajobe/librdf/HACKING.md

    * `goto` may be used for resource cleanup and result return where control flow only goes forward.

+### C Pre-Processor (CPP) Macros

+Always define macros for internal constants and name the macros with the library prefix followed by a descriptive name in ALL CAPS such as:

+    #define LIBRDF_FOOBAR_BUFFER_SIZE 1234

+When evaluating macro symbols that may be undefined, always check the symbol is defined first.
+Like this:

+    #if defined(LIBRDF_DEBUG) && LIBRDF_DEBUG > 42
+	   ... do complex debugging stuff ...
+	#endif

+This is not needed for macros that are known to be defined, such as those checked by `configure` e.g.

+    #if RAPTOR_VERSION_DECIMAL > 20100
+	   ... do stuff that requires a raptor2 version 2.1.0 or newer ...
+	#endif

+since the above would be checked implicitly by `configure` using `pkg-config(1)` to validate Raptor 2 is present before getting to the code that tries to evaluate the value from `raptor2.h`.

+The debug macros that are used for printing out values when debugging is enabled do not need protection by `#if` or `#ifdef` and should be used like this:

+    LIBRDF_DEBUG1("Something wonderful happened\n");

+    LIBRDF_DEBUG2("Something %s happened\n", happening);

 ### Memory allocation

 Allocating a zeroed out block of memory or a set of objects (calloc)